marcincuber/eks/README.md

 Once you configure your environment variables in `./terraform/vars`, you can run `make tf-plan-test` or `make tf-apply-test` from `terraform` directory.
 Resources that will be created after applying templates:

-1. VPC with public/private subnets and enabled flow logs
+1. VPC with public/private subnets, enabled flow logs and VPC endpoints ECR
 1. EKS controlplane
 1. EKS worker nodes in private subnets (spot and ondemnd instances based on variables)
 1. Dynamic basion host